dardub/framework/docs/02-Concepts/01-Overview/03-GraphQL-Backend-Architecture.md

 - Using the _GraphQL proxy layer_
 - Implementing _resolvers_ (as serverless functions) directly in the GraphQL engine

 If your use case for integrating an external system is rather simple, going for a resolver is a reasonable choice.
-For mode advanced use cases, consider using the API proxy layer.
+For more advanced use cases, consider using the API proxy layer.

 ## Modules